laureldaigneault/gu/README.md

 ## Installation (macOS)

-`gu` is distributed as a zip containing:
+Releases are published as a **zip asset** on GitHub.
+Grab the latest `gu-macos.zip` from the repo’s **GitHub Releases** page, unzip it, then run the installer.

+The release zip contains:
 - `gu-macos-universal`
 - `gu-macos-arm64`
 - `gu-macos-x64`